u-boot/u-boot/tools/binman/binman.rst

 causes binman to make sure that the 'offset', 'image-pos' and 'size' properties are set correctly for every entry.
-Since it is not necessary to specify these in the image definition, binman calculates the final values and writes these to the device tree.
+Since it is not necessary to specify these in the image definition, binman calculates the final values and writes these to the devicetree.
 These can be used by U-Boot at run-time to find the location of each entry.

 Alternatively, an FDT map entry can be used to add a special FDT containing